Stop That Drip: A Step-by-Step Guide to Fixing Your Toilet Leak

 Leaks can occur if the flapper does not sit correctly on the valve seat, especially if the rubber is no longer soft and pliable, indicating the need for a new flapper.
 The rubber seal around the flapper can wear out over time, which can cause water to leak from the cistern to the bowl and may require replacement to ensure a watertight seal.

-Fill Valve Malfunction
+Fill Valve Malfunction in the Toilet Cistern

 The fill valve, which often works in conjunction with a float valve, is crucial for stopping water when the toilet cistern is full, keeping it about an inch below the overflow tube and preventing overflow.
 Signs of a malfunctioning fill valve include water on the floor, a hissing sound, or water spurting from the cistern after flushing.
 It's essential to check the tank lid for any signs of damage as well.